 - Example: if your ham is 10 pounds you would do (10 lbs. x 13 min. = 130 minutes = 2 hours 10 minutes) up to (10 x 17 = 170 minutes = 2 hours 5o minutes).

 Mix together the simple brown sugar and balsamic mixture and pat it on the top of the ham.
 Some might fall off, just do your best to get it all on there.
 Then pop it back in the oven for a few more minutes so the glaze gets nice and crisp.

-The first one I made I made little cuts all over the ham before placing on the glaze mixture.
-I think it just made the outer parts of the ham get dry and crusty… no bueno.
-So this time around I didn’t pre-slice it and it turned out moist and juicy all over.
-Swoon.
+- The first ham I made was pre-sliced before placing on the glaze mixture.
+I personally think it just made the outer parts of the ham get dry and crusty.

 To cut it, just get a sharp carving knife and slice around the bone to your desired thickness.

 We love our ham with a little bit of horseradish dijon mustard… so. good.

 It’s a ham that can be enjoyed any time of the year!